Hand held Tile Saw – A Professional’s Review

 The brand name is simply printed onto a recessed badge area on the front where it will undoubtedly rub off in time.

-This allows a more comfortable trigger pull and accommodates multiple fingers, there’s also a lock button located with easy access for the thumb.
+This allows a more comfortable trigger pull and accommodates multiple fingers, there’s also a lock button located with easy access to the thumb.

 I appreciate the raised handle at the end as well.